Turpin case: Escape and rescue

-By 2018, the Turpin children had been planning to escape their parents' Perris, California residence for more than two years.
+By 2018, the Turpin children had been planning to escape their parents' Perris, California, residence for more than two years.
 On January 14, 2018, two of the girls left the house through a window.
 The younger girl (age 13) became frightened and turned back, but Jordan, then 17, got some distance away and called 911 on a deactivated cell phone she had brought with her.
 She told the dispatcher that she and her siblings were being abused by their parents and that the smell in the house was so bad sometimes she could barely breathe.
 She stated that two of her sisters and one of her brothers were currently chained to their beds.
 When the first police officer arrived, Jordan showed him photos of conditions inside the house.

 Deputies of the Riverside County Sheriff's Department knocked on the door, Louise and David answered, and the deputies stated they were there for a "welfare check".
 Louise was "perplexed as to why we were at that residence", said a sheriff's deputy.
 Once inside, they encountered the stench of human excrement, decaying garbage, dead pets, and moldy food, with every surface covered in trash.
 Later, they found the other 12 children; one had been shackled to a bed for weeks, and it appeared that two others had been shackled until just before officers arrived.
 Children were found with bruises on their arms, appearing frail, and caked with dirt.
-The children were so malnourished that deputies thought they were all under 18 years old, when in fact seven were over 18.
+The children were so malnourished that deputies thought all 13 were under 18 years old at the time, when in fact 7 of the 13 were over 18 on January 14, 2018 (Note: Jordan Turpin was 17 at that time.
+On November 16, 2018, she became the 8th Turpin child to turn 18, reducing the number of minors at that time from 6 to 5.).
 The house contained hundreds of journals written by the children about their lives.